In order to ensure that your submission is eligible please read the FAQs below.

 In accordance with EU regulations, prizes will be awarded up to a maximum of 7 000 Euro.

-There will however be different amounts for each of the four categories: TV, radio, print and online.
+There will however be different amounts for each of the six categories: video, radio, print, online, multimedia and photo.

-We recognise that a TV production always costs more than print, online or radio.
-As a consequence, TV productions will receive the highest amounts.
-TV awards will be proportionate to typical rates/prices in the country of production, taking into account the content, the length, as well as the technical and staff needs and the media outlet.
+We recognise that a video production always costs more than print, online or radio.
+As a consequence, video productions will receive the highest amounts. video awards will be proportionate to typical rates/prices in the country of production, taking into account the content, the length, as well as the technical and staff needs and the media outlet.

 The winning applicants will be offered a contract for work on a second production to be supported by a specified financial amount in accordance with the information further below.
 Once agreed, all award winners will be confirmed and publicly announced.
 In each category and language, first and second prizes will always be more than second and third prizes, respectively.

-- First TV prizes will receive between 1500 and 7000 euro, depending on country and complexity of the 2nd production.
+- First video prizes will receive between 1500 and 7000 euro, depending on country and complexity of the 2nd production.

-- First online, radio and print prizes will receive 1500 euro.
+- First online, radio, print and photo prizes will receive 1500 euro.

-- Second prizes for online and radio will receive 1000 euro.
+- Second multimedia prizes will receive between 1500 and 2000 euro.

-- Second prizes for print will receive between 750 and 1000 euro.
+- Second prizes for online, radio, print and photo will receive 1000 euro.

-- Third online, radio and print prizes will receive between 500 and 750 euro.
+- Third online, radio, print and photo prizes will receive 750 euro.

-7. What evidence of publication of the already published story is required?
+7. What evidence of publication (supporting document) of the already published story is required?

 - Date of publication